Presentations of pseudodistributive laws: Introduction

-It is this understanding, along with Kelly's results concerning coherence for monoidal categories \cite{kellymaclanecoherence}, that allow us to deduce that three of Marmolejo and Wood's eight coherence axioms for pseudodistributive laws \cite{marm2008} are redundant in the sense that they follow from the other five.
+It is this understanding, along with known coherence results concerning the triangle and pentagon equations in the context of bicategories \cite{kellymaclanecoherence} and pseudomonads \cite{marm1997,mndwarp}, that allow us to deduce that three of Marmolejo and Wood's eight coherence axioms for pseudodistributive laws \cite{marm2008} are redundant in the sense that they follow from the other five.